Pecacheu/script.parsec/README.md

-# NO LONGER COMPATIBLE
-Hi folks, unfortunately it seems the Parsec team have made a lot of changes to Parsec recently that are good, but break compatability with this plugin for the time being.
-If and when Parsec becomes available for the Pi 4, I'll be able to resume development on this plugin, but for the time being this is defunct.
-Please feel free to fork and continue if you can!

 # Parsec Launcher for OSMC
 Parsec is a game streaming application used to play video games remotely across a conntected network from a system in the cloud to your home computer.
 OSMC (short for Open Source Media Center) is a Linux distribution based on Debian that brings Kodi to a variety of devices.
 This addon brings the two together to create a seamless experience.